 The historic Haynes Vineyard located in Coombsville (not to be confused with the Hayne Vineyard in St. Helena) is the site for the Longfellow Chardonnay.
 This vineyard was originally planted in 1966 – well-known winemaker André Tchelistcheff (of Beaulieu Vineyard) walked the property and provided vineyard consultation as did Louis M. Martini.
 Some of the existing Chardonnay and Pinot Noir vines date back to 1966 making these among the oldest vines of these two varieties in all of the Napa Valley.

-The 2015 Longfellow Haynes Vineyard Chardonnay (from clone 4 and a Wente clone) was barrel fermented and then aged in about about 20% new French Oak; malolactic fermentation was inhibited.
+The 2015 Longfellow Haynes Vineyard Chardonnay (from clone 4 and a Wente clone) was barrel fermented and then aged in about 20% new French Oak; malolactic fermentation was inhibited.
 Both Craig and Mark are not fans of the big bold buttery Chardonnays – this wine is certainly not made in that opulent style.
 It is bright golden in the glass with appealing aromatics including citrus, pineapple and hints of almond.
 Intensively flavored with some weight and excellent acidity.
 A gorgeous wine.